andrewbrg/deb-dev-machine/README.md

 ```
 cd ~/
-sudo apt install -y wget && bash <(wget -qO- https://raw.githubusercontent.com/andrewbrg/deb9-dev-machine/master/setup.sh);
+sudo apt install -y wget && bash <(wget -qO- https://raw.githubusercontent.com/andrewbrg/deb-dev-machine/master/setup.sh);
 ```

-This script can be run via the terminal and will get a fresh debian installation up and running with most (if not all) of the dev tools you would require.
+This script can be run via the terminal and will get a fresh Debian installation up and running with most (if not all) of the dev tools you would require.

-Tested on Debian 9 stretch installations as well as the ChromeOS linux Debian containers. **Total installation size including the OS itself is ~7GB**
+Tested on Debian installations as well as the ChromeOS linux Debian containers. **Total installation size including the OS itself is ~7GB**

 You can expect the following to be automatically installed and readily accessible: